Top 10 Restaurants for Free Dining at Disney World

 ‘Ohana (Dinner)

-‘Ohana has great food, nice ambiance, and just this certain energy about it.
+‘Ohana has fun food, nice ambiance, and just this certain energy about it.
 I have difficulty articulating what makes ‘Ohana special, but it is, and I view it as a quintessential Walt Disney World experience.
 I can’t be the only one who feels that way, as ‘Ohana is one of the most difficult ADRs to score.

 Cape May Cafe is potential alternative here in that it’s somewhat similar in nature to ‘Ohana at dinner (albeit not menu) and an objectively better value on the Disney Dining Plan.
 However, we prefer the experience at ‘Ohana.